Microsoft DOS label command

 LABEL [drive:][label]

-This would label the disk currently in the drive to "mydisk", but will not label if your disk is write protected.
+The example above would label the floppy diskette in drive A: to "hope," but will not label if your disk is write-protected.

-If your hard disk label contains ASCII or other extended characters and you are running MS-DOS 6.0 or lower if you run scandisk data or the entire hard disk drive can become corrupt.
+If your hard drive label contains ASCII or other extended characters and you are running MS-DOS 6.0 or lower, running ScanDisk may corrupt the hard drive.

-Because scandisk is looking for corrupt or incorrect data, it is possible if the label has ASCII or any unrecognized characters that it will attempt to fix it.
-If scandisk attempts to fix your label it may remove all information and place it into a CHK file.
+Because ScanDisk is looking for corrupt or incorrect data, if the hard drive label has ASCII or any unrecognized characters it attempts to fix those characters.
+If ScanDisk attempts to fix your label, it may remove all information and place it into a CHK file.

-If hard drive has unrecognizable characters, unable to delete partition using fdisk.
+If the hard drive has unrecognizable characters, unable to delete the partition using fdisk.

 Use label to recreate the label and then use fdisk to delete the partition after label created.